skandium/skandium.github.io/_posts/2026-01-18-animating-photos.markdown

 date:   2026-01-18
 categories: technical
 comments: false
+description: "Using AI models to animate old family photographs with Harry Potter-style moving pictures."
 ---

 _and a boy in my dormitory said if I develop the film in the right potion, the pictures’ll move._